 Las Vegas casinos are surprisingly unprofitable

 Most people think casinos are raking in the dough because the odds are in their favor and their decor screams opulence.
-The truth is that lots of casinos struggle, and a fair number actually go bankrupt, because while revenues are high, expenses are often higher (employee salaries, utilities, and the loan payment on the building and furnishings).
-While this article is limited to Vegas casinos, casinos everywhere often struggle to be profitable.
-(Donald Trump's Atlantic City casinos famously went bankrupt three times.)
-Here's a rundown of Vegas casino struggles with profit.
+The truth is that lots of casinos struggle, and a fair number actually go bankrupt, because while revenues are high, expenses are often higher (employee salaries, utilities, and the rent or loan payment on the building and furnishings).

 Gambling is becoming less popular (ongoing)